Last updated: November 5, 2020

-The Duty Planning Service has now resumed, with face to face appointments with a duty planning officer available strictly by appointment only on Mondays, Wednesdays and Fridays between 9.30am and 12.30pm.
+After December 2, we hope this service will resume, when appointments with a duty planning officer will be available strictly by appointment only on Mondays, Wednesdays and Fridays between 9.30am and 12.30pm.
 Each booking is limited to a maximum of 20 minutes.

 To book an appointment, please telephone the Planning Support Team on 01756 706470.
 You will be asked to provide your name, contact details, application number and/or full postal address of the site and a brief summary of your enquiry.
 All details will be available to the Officer prior to the appointment.